earl86/epmmm/README.md

 Authors: earl86

-info:the scripts only tested on python 2.6 and python 2.7.
-It not tested on python 3
+info:the scripts only tested on python 2.6 and python 2.7 and python 3

 using: